Men’s and women’s berets are available in a variety of styles. A beret is a soft hat worn tilted on the head and shaped like a bowl.

 A summer beret is one of the different types of berets that may be worn in hot weather.
 It can be fashioned out of anything that isn’t warm, such as straw, cotton, or leather.

 These don’t have to be very formal.
-They might wear a Beret with a veil for a classy appearance.
-It all comes down to the type of material that is used.
+For a classy appearance, they might wear a Beret with a veil.
+It all comes down to the type of material used.

 These are mostly used for style and to appear stylish rather than to keep the user warm or shield him from the sun.